shortlist-digital/react-native-starter/readme.md

 ## Gotchas

-- Naturally views in iOS are not scrollable so you'll see in launch.js I have wrapped everything in a ```<ScrollView>``` with the child container width and height 100%, and a margin to reflect the top navigation bar and bottom tab bar.
+- Naturally views in iOS are not scrollable so you'll see in launch.js I have wrapped everything in ```<ScrollView>``` with the child container width and height 100%, and a margin to reflect the top navigation bar and bottom tab bar.
 I have only done it on this page, so if it is necassary on all pages it will need to be done.